×

 All about Basaltic Trachyandesite and Gneiss Properties

 Know all about Basaltic Trachyandesite and Gneiss properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basaltic Trachyandesite belongs to Igneous Rocks while Gneiss belongs to Metamorphic Rocks.Texture of Basaltic Trachyandesite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Gneiss is Banded, Foliated, Platy.
 Basaltic Trachyandesite appears Dull and Soft and Gneiss appears Foliated.
-The luster of Basaltic Trachyandesite is not available while that of Gneiss is dull.
+The luster of Basaltic Trachyandesite is while that of Gneiss is dull.
 Basaltic Trachyandesite is available in black, brown, light to dark grey colors whereas Gneiss is available in black, brown, pink, red, white colors.
 The commercial uses of Basaltic Trachyandesite are an oil and gas reservoir, commemorative tablets, creating artwork and that of Gneiss are cemetery markers, jewelry, tombstones, used in aquariums.